tenxsoydev/size-matters.nvim/README.md

 use "tenxsoydev/size-matters.nvim"
 ```

-Then just load it like any other plugin.
+Then just load it like most other plugins.
 Additionally, you can wrap it in a condition to only be loaded when using a GUI client.
 E.g.,

 ```lua
 if vim.g.neovide or vim.g.goneovim or vim.g.nvui or vim.g.gnvim then